-967 (BAe Warton) Sqn is part of the Cumbria and North Lancashire Wing of the Air Training Corps.
+967 (BAe Warton) Sqn is part of the Cumbria and Lancashire Wing of the Air Training Corps.
 The Sqn is based in Bank Lane, on a plot of land on the edge of Warton Aerodrome in Lancashire, which is owned by BAE SYSTEMS.
 Warton Aerodrome is steeped in history as aircraft such as the Canberra and Lightning were constructed here as well as the Tornado.
-Currently, the Eurofighter Typhoon is being developed here, the production line having recently commenced the construction of the Typhoons for the Royal Air Force.
+Currently, the Eurofighter Typhoon and Hawk production lines are based here at Warton and development work for ASTRAES, UAVs and Tempest is carried out.

-Sqn activities regularly include Flying, Adventure and Expedition Training, Duke of Edinburgh Award Scheme, visits to RAF Camps and various sporting activities including canoeing, cross country running, football, netball, shooting etc. Project work includes this web site, Radio Communications (VHF radios only on this Sqn at the moment), a Sqn newsletter, model making and hopefully, this year, the renovation of an actual Canberra Cockpit.
+Sqn activities regularly include Flying / Gliding, Adventure Training (paddlesports, climbing, hiking, mountain biking), Expedition Training, Duke of Edinburgh Award Scheme, visits to air shows and RAF bases, various sporting activities (archery, cross country, athletics, football, netball, hockey, rugby) and shooting etc. Project work includes this web site, Radio Communications (VHF radios only on this Sqn at the moment), a Sqn newsletter, model making and learning to fly using the Flight Simulator.

 Our Commanding Officer welcomes all new Cadets to the Squadron, read on to see what he has to say.

 Why have you arrived at this page?